cavaunpeu/willwolf.io-source/content/pages/books.md

 I spend a lot of time reading.
-To the extent that we are how we spend our time, well: here's a deeper dive into who I am in recent years.
+And to the extent that we are how we spend our time, well: here's a deeper dive into who I am in recent years.

 - The Revenge of Geography, Robert D. Kaplan
 - In Europe's Shadow, Robert D. Kaplan